satoshi0212/visionOS_2_30Days/README.md

 If this source code is helpful, please support me by [sponsoring this repo!](https://github.com/sponsors/satoshi0212)

 # visionOS_2_30Days
-30 days of visionOS 2 challenge.
+This is a new visionOS 30 days challenge!

 X posts: [#30_days_visionOS](https://x.com/hashtag/30_days_visionOS?f=live)